dsnyder1974/nmsrecipes_lambdas/README.md

 ## ✅ Future Enhancements

 - Add GitHub Actions for automated CI/CD
-- Extend `pgCategory/` with additional lambdas
+- Extend lambdas to cover more functionality across the app